amjadabdul/FSND-Trivia_API/backend/README.md

 }
 ```

-POST /quizzes
+POST '/quizzes'
--Picks a random question for the trivia game quiz play using the quiz category and previous questions asked.
+- Picks a random question for the trivia game quiz play using the quiz category and previous questions asked.
--Returns a question object, success value, previous questions asked, and quiz category.
+- Returns a question object, success value, previous questions asked, and quiz category.
 ```
 {
   "category_id": 1,